 All UK citizens who wish to settle in Estonia after the withdrawal of the UK from the EU will have to apply for a residence permit like all other citizens of third countries.

 The Finnish government has proposed a special act extending the rights of UK nationals and their family members in Finland for the eventuality of the UK leaving the EU without an agreement.

-Under this special act, UK nationals and their family members who are living in Finland and who have registered their EU right of residence by 29 March 2019 can continue to stay and work in Finland without any separate measures at least until the end of 2020.
+Under this special act, UK nationals and their family members who are living in Finland and who have registered their EU right of residence by Brexit day can continue to stay and work in Finland without any separate measures at least until the end of 2020.